hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 )
 ```

+This is facilitated by `AutoModelForMaskedLM`, one of the many [`transformers` AutoClasses](https://huggingface.co/docs/transformers/model_doc/auto).
+TODO Elaborate

+# Building an inference pipeline

 The model cannot be applied directly to a DNA sequence.
 Usually, the workflow is:

-Attention masks

 ```mermaid
 ---